First Response Homeopathy Remedies To Use In A Disaster 2

 Infected wounds, boils and abscesses.

 See Gunpowder as a preventative for infection in Part 1 of this article.
-Additional remedies include:
+Additional remedies for treatment include:

 Anthracinum (Anthr.): Intense burning pains.
 Offensive discharges.
 Black or blue blisters.
 Anxious with fear of death.
 Weakness with difficulty in swallowing even though very thirsty.

 Arsenicum album (Ars.): Burning pain that is better for warmth.
-The person is anxious, restless, chilly and thirsty for small sips.
+The person will be anxious, restless, chilly and thirsty for small sips.

 Hepar sulphuris (Hep.): Sensitive wounds with splinter-like sticking pains.
 Lots of the pus.
 Sensitive to cold and drafts but better for warmth.
 Old cheese odour.